-All patient-months for patients at least 18 years old as of the first day of the reporting month who are determined to be maintenance hemodialysis patients (in-center and home HD) for the entire reporting month at the same facility.
+All patients at least 18 years old as of the first day of the reporting month who are determined to be maintenance hemodialysis patients (in-center and home HD) for the complete reporting month at the same facility.

 When used for public reporting, the measure calculation will be restricted to facilities with at least 11 patients in the reporting month.
 This restriction is required to ensure patients cannot be identified due to small cell size.